LeeAnnEditor/o365hq/services/Office 365 Encrypted Email - Initial Setup.md

                     attorney\
   ------------------------------------------------------------------------------------------------------------------------------------------------------

-Our **objective** is to enable Email Encryption in your Office 365 tenant and provide instruments to control sensitive data with flexible policies or ad hoc customer controls that are built into Office 365.
+Our **objective** is to enable email encryption in your Office 365 tenant and provide instruments to control sensitive data with flexible policies or ad hoc customer controls that are built into Office 365.

 An implementation project will be considered **successful** when you:

-1.  send encrypted emails from any device,
+1.  send encrypted emails from any device
-2.  easily navigate through encrypted messages,
+2.  easily navigate through encrypted messages
 3.  deliver encrypted email directly to recipients' inboxes
-4.  decrypt and read encrypted email with confidence, without installing client software.
+4.  decrypt and read encrypted email with confidence, without installing client software
-5.  enjoy simplified user management that eliminates the need for certificate maintenance.
+5.  enjoy simplified user management that eliminates the need for certificate maintenance

-### IT Partner is responsible for
+### IT Partner responsibilities

--   Setup Email Encryption in Office 365
+-   Set up Email Encryption in Office 365
--   Creating mail flow rules that define the conditions for encryption
+-   Create mail flow rules that define the conditions for encryption
 -   Bring your own key (BYOK) settings if needed

-### Client is responsible for
+### Client responsibilities

--   Provide a dedicated point of contact responsible for working with IT Partner.
-Coordinate any outside vendor resources and schedules.
+-   Provide a dedicated point of contact responsible for working with IT Partner and coordinate any outside vendor resources and schedules, if needed
--   Configure all networking equipment such as load balancers, routers, firewalls, and switches.
+-   Configure all networking equipment, such as load balancers, routers, firewalls, and switches
 -   Set up and configure the email client(s) on end-user devices

-### Out of the scope of this project (additional cost items)
+### Outside  the scope of this project (additional cost items)

 -   Mailbox migration to Office 365 (Exchange Online)
--   AD & group policy settings
+-   AD and group policy settings

-Upon completion of the engagement, we will provide a Project Closeout Report.
-This document will indicate final project status including evidence of meeting acceptance criteria, outstanding issues and final budget.
-If you want more extensive documentation -- this can be provided for an additional fee.
+Upon completion of the engagement, we will provide a project closeout report.
+This document will indicate final project status, including evidence of meeting acceptance criteria, outstanding issues, if any, and final budget.
+If you want more extensive documentation, it can be provided for an additional fee.

 ### Prerequisites

--   You must have global admin level access to the source Office 365 tenant.
+-   You must have global admin level access to the source Office 365 tenant
--   You must have global admin level access to the destination Office 365 tenant with Exchange Online licenses available.
+-   You must have global admin level access to the destination Office 365 tenant, with Exchange Online licenses available.

 To use the new OME capabilities, you need one of the following
 plans: